STAND. COM. REP. NO. 50

 State of Hawaii

-Your Committees on Water, Land, Agriculture, and Hawaiian Affairs and Education, to which was referred S.B.
-No. 1093 entitled:
+Your Committee on Labor and Technology, to which was referred S.B.
+No. 1317 entitled:

-"A BILL FOR AN ACT RELATING TO OCEAN HEALTH CONSENSUS,"
+"A BILL FOR AN ACT RELATING TO BROADBAND,"

-As affirmed by the records of votes of the members of your Committees on Water, Land, Agriculture, and Hawaiian Affairs and Education that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1093, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1093, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Labor and Technology that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1317, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1317, S.D.
+1, and be referred to your Committee on Ways and Means.